arth15/MyProject/notebook-log.md

 > Date and Time: Mon May 09 17:31:21 2022

-##### Trees were visualized using iTOL, the free website.
+##### Trees were visualized using iTOL, the free website. iTOL is an online tool that allows users to manipulate, annotate, or just view their trees.
 They were downloaded into the figures directory under the name "ML-tree-ALIGNMENT METHOD (MUSCLE or clustalw2)-aligned.pdf"

 # Bayesian Implementation

-I will be using MrBayes for bayesian implementation.
+##### For Bayesian inferencing, I will use MrBayes, which performs inference using Markov Chain Monte Carlo algorithms for sampling from the probability distribution.
+It uses the same models as maximum likelihood methods and includes setting priors, estimating parameters, and calculating posterior probability distribution.
+The biggest advantages of MrBayes are ease in interpreting results, ability to use priors, and customizability (mixing models, unlinking topology from branch length, etc.).
+Some limitations of MrBayes include the potential to overdo parameterization, potential bias from choice in priors, and time (needs to be run long enough to get a good tree from a local optimum).
+Its main assumption is that substitutions are done using the simplest point process: a time-homogeneous Poisson process.

 ##### Make a directory for MrBayes in the Software directory and enter it
 ```